 Myth 3: Follow the Tire Sidewall Pressure guidelines

-The psi figure on the side of the tire is the maximum pressure the tire will hold safely, but doesn’t take into consideration you specific car and how it balances braking, handling, gas mileage, and ride comfort.
-Look for the car manufacture’s recommendations; it’s usually on a sticker on the driver-side doorjamb, in the glove box, or on the fuel-filler door.
+The psi figure on the side of the tire is the maximum pressure the tire will hold safely, but doesn’t take into consideration your particular car and how it balances braking, handling, gas mileage, and ride comfort.
+Look for the motor vehicle manufacturer’s recommendations; it’s usually on a sticker on the driver-side doorjamb, in the glove box, or on the fuel-filler door.

 Myth 4: Let your car warm up